Light Sources (Instrumentation, units, lights)

 Here, white light is passing through a plate of square glass.

 When the light hits the glass edge, it is refracted (or “bent”).
-When the light hits the other edge of the glass, it is refracted again in exactly the opposite angle.
+When the light hits the other edge of the glass, it is refracted again at exactly the opposite angle.

 If the glass is flat on both sides, the light on each side is parallel because the refraction angle is exactly opposite.